Class of 2024

 Marina Vasconcelos (CBC)

-A second-year PhD student working in the lab of Catherine Grimes lab studying the effect and function of the O-GlcNAc post-translational modification on innate immune receptors.
+A PhD student working in the lab of Catherine Grimes lab studying the effect and function of the O-GlcNAc post-translational modification on innate immune receptors.
 Her work aims to modulate O-GlcNAc through small molecules to develop novel therapeutics for Crohn’s disease.

 Kaytlin Ward (CBC)

-A third-year PhD student working in the Rosenthal lab to develop and characterize non-traditional tetrapyrroles as phototherapeutic agents for the treatment of cancer.
+A PhD student working in the Rosenthal lab to develop and characterize non-traditional tetrapyrroles as phototherapeutic agents for the treatment of cancer.
 Kaytlin’s research focuses on modifying the tetrapyrrole scaffold and evaluating the phototherapeutic agents in triple-negative breast cancer cells.

 Casey Welch (CBC)